GLOBAL MARKETS-Shares, dollar slip day before Bernanke testimony

 By Herbert Lash

-NEW YORK, July 16 The dollar fell and U.S. stocks edged lower on Tuesday, snapping an eight-day advance by the benchmark S&P 500 index, as investors took a cautious stance before the Federal Reserve chief's testimony to a congressional panel on Wednesday.
+NEW YORK, July 16 The dollar fell and U.S. stocks edged lower on Tuesday, pausing after an eight-day advance by the benchmark S&P 500 index, as investors took a cautious stance before the Federal Reserve chief's testimony to a congressional panel on Wednesday.

 Analysts expect Fed Chairman Ben Bernanke to reiterate previous remarks that U.S. monetary policy will remain accommodative.
-But investors will look for clues as to when the U.S. central bank might start reducing its economic stimulus.
+But investors will look for clues as to when the U.S. central bank might start reducing its economic stimulus program.

 The dollar's losses against the euro were limited after data showing an unexpected fall in German investor sentiment in July and subdued euro zone inflation added to expectations the European Central Bank also will keep rates low to aid the region's recovery.